AppliedLogicSystems/ALSProlog/docs/src_help_md/md_help/putcode12.md

 ---
 title: 'put_code/[1,2]'
+group: Input Output
 predicates:
- - 'put_code/1' : output a character code to the current output stream
+- {sig: 'put_code/1', desc: 'output a character code to the current output stream'}
- - 'put_code/2' : output a character code to a specific output stream
+- {sig: 'put_code/2', desc: 'output a character code to a specific output stream'}
 ---
 `put_code/1` — output a character code to the current output stream